Mukarama Abdulai

 Mukarama Abdulai (born 16 October 2002) is a Ghanaian professional footballer who plays as a striker for Hasaacas Ladies F. C., the Black Maidens and the Ghana women's national team.

 College career

 University for Development Studies

-In late 2018, Abdulai gained admission into the University for Development Studies (UDS) and joined the school's football team.
-During the 8th edition of the Ghana University Sports Association (GUSA) mini games in 2019, she led the team to win the female football tournament, scoring three goals to win the top scorer and the best player of the tournament accolade.
+In late 2018, Mukarama gained admission into the University for Development Studies (UDS) and joined the school's football team.
+During the 8th edition of the Ghana University Sports Association (GUSA) mini games in 2019, she led the team to win the female football tournament, scored three goals and won the top scorer and the best player of the tournament accolade.

 Tyler Junior College

 In August 2019, she got a scholarship to study at the Tyler Junior College in Texas, USA, whilst pursuing her football career.

 During her debut season for the Tyler Junior College women's soccer team, she scored 27 goals and made 13 assists to help the team win the 2019 NJCAA Gulf South District Championship and the NJCAA Women's Soccer Championship, including a brace in the final.
 After recording three consecutive braces to close out the tournament, she was selected as the Most Valuable Offensive Player of the competition.

 In her second season, she scored 23 goals and made 10 assists to help the team win the 2020 NJCAA Gulf South District Championship and the NJCAA Women's Soccer Championship for the second consecutive year.
 In the finals, she scored a brace as Tyler College beat Salt Lake (Utah) 2–0 in the final match of the season to complete the campaign with an 18–0 record.
 She ended the championship as the top scorer, points leader and was also adjudged the Most Valuable Player.